Mirror Master: Evan McCulloch

-Scottish mercenary Evan McCulloch is left as a baby on the doorstep of an orphanage run by a Mrs. McCulloch, with nothing but his first name and a photograph of his parents.
-He grows up fairly normal and around age 8, Evan is sexually assaulted by an older boy.
-Evan, in self-defense, drowns the boy in a creek.
-Never caught, Evan leaves the orphanage at 16 with his parents' photograph.
+Scottish mercenary Evan McCulloch was left as a baby on the doorstep of an orphanage run by a Mrs. McCulloch, with nothing but his first name and a photograph of his parents.
+He grows up fairly normal and around age 8, McCulloch is sexually assaulted by an older boy.
+Evan, in self-defense, drowns the boy in a creek, and eventually leaves the orphanage at age 16.

 He settles in Glasgow, taking up a life that leads to crime and eventually takes up employment as an assassin.
 He becomes one of the most renowned mercenaries in the United Kingdom.
-One day, he has two hits scheduled, and due to an eye injury is barely able to make out his second target.
+One day, he has two hits scheduled, and due to an eye injury is unable to make out his second target.
 After firing his shot, he recognizes the target as his father.
-At the funeral, Evan sees his mother.

-Over the next few days, he tries to work up the courage to see her, but visits her too late, discovering that she has committed suicide.
-Stricken with grief at the loss of both parents, Evan decides to turn himself in but is instead picked up by a consortium of U.S. government and big business interests, who offer him the costume and weapons of the original Mirror Master in exchange for his services.
+At his father's funeral, McCulloch sees his mother.
+He tries to work up the courage to see her, but visits her too late, discovering that she has committed suicide.
+Stricken with grief at the loss of both parents, McCulloch decides to turn himself in but is instead picked up by a consortium of U.S. government and big business interests, who offer him the costume and weapons of the original Mirror Master in exchange for his services.

-His first assignment is to scare Animal Man into abandoning his animal-rights stance, a mission he fails thanks to the hero's wife.
-After he is fired and replaced for refusing to actually kill Animal Man's wife and children, McCulloch helps Animal Man track and fight the same men who gave McCulloch his weapons, but his heroism is short-lived.
-He continued to work as a criminal and a supervillain-for-hire.
-On occasion, he has also worked out of costume as a mercenary in Britain.

-He moves to Keystone City and comes into conflict with Wally West, now the third Flash.
+He moves to Keystone City and comes into conflict with Wally West, the third Flash.
 He discovers a "Mirror Dimension" which enables him to travel through any reflective surface.
-During the events of Underworld Unleashed, the Rogues accept him as Scudder's successor.
-After being betrayed by Neron, McCulloch and four of the other Rogues die and go to Hell, only to return after a confrontation between Neron and the Flash.
-For a brief time, McCulloch is a member of Lex Luthor's initial Injustice Gang and fights the Justice League, but abandons the team when Batman offers to pay him twice what Luthor was offering.
+In Underworld Unleashed, the Rogues accept Mirror Master as Scudder's successor.
+After being betrayed by Neron, Mirror Master and four of the other Rogues die and go to Hell, only to return after a confrontation between Neron and the Flash.